-While out on assignment for the Dayton Daily News in 1933, Dayton, Ohio photojournalist Myron Scott, who later name the Corvette, came across a group of kids rolling gravity powered cars down a hill.
+While out on assignment for the Dayton Daily News in 1933, Dayton, Ohio photojournalist Myron Scott, who later named the Corvette, came across a group of kids rolling gravity powered cars down a hill.
 After snapping a few pictures, he helped the children organize a race, which was entered by 19 kids.
 There was so much interest in the event that he arranged a larger race for later in the summer that included a cash prize.
 An astonishing 362 kids showed up to the temporary downhill course in Dayton.
 Their cars were made out of soap boxes, orange crates, scrap wood, baby buggy wheels and other miscellaneous items.
 By the next summer, Scott had secured Chevrolet as a national sponsor for the race, leading to the first All American Soap Box Derby which was held on this day in 1934.

 Barrelling down the course at that first championship in a racer built from the wood of an old bar and stroller wheels was 11 year old Robert Turner, pictured at top.
 By the end of the day, he would be crowned the first All American Soap Box Derby winner, which earned him a four year scholarship to any university of his choice.

 The following year the race was moved to Akron, Ohio, a more central location with hilly terrain more suited for this style of racing.
 In 1936, with assistance from Chevrolet and the Works Progress Administration, a permanent track was built, bearing the name Derby Downs.
 To this day, races are held annually at the course.
 Drivers from all 50 states and many other countries participate in the championship event.